tutorial

 You are now publishing static transforms!

-To verify, let's inspect our broadcast messages in Foxglove Studio.
+To verify, let's inspect our broadcast messages in Foxglove.
 Once you load the app, open a Foxglove WebSocket connection with the default WebSocket URL:

 Foxglove WebSocket connection